Pesticide Reduction Pilot Program Frequently Asked Questions

 What are the department’s current IPM practices and principles?

-Our team is highly trained in identifying, evaluating and managing pest issues.
+Our team is highly trained in identifying, evaluating, and managing pest issues.
 Pest problems are treated on a case-by-case basis.
 Management strategies are chosen based upon the type of pest, location, previous management actions and experience.
 The health and safety of employees and community members is always the highest priority.
+Reducing the use of pesticides throughout the city’s park system is part of our larger goal of sustainability and cutting-edge public land management.

 Why does the city use chemicals to combat pests in parks?

 Pesticides come in many different forms and can be used to promote desired or native habitats.
 The term “pesticides” includes many products that range from natural oils to synthetic chemicals.
-Although pesticide use is heavily regulated and verified by both federal and state agencies, the City of Boise seeks to make informed decisions and identify application needs on a site by site basis.
+Some pest species are either too pervasive or too dangerous to be removed mechanically.
+For these species, if biological controls are not available, and organic options are not effective chemical controls are used.
+Although pesticide use is heavily regulated and verified by both federal and state agencies, the City of Boise seeks to make informed decisions and identify application needs on a site-by-site basis.

 What other methods does the department use to prevent or remove weeds and other noxious plants?